 Dandelion Africa works directly in 15 schools and is very involved with the 'dandelion kids'.
 Wendo's (founder) passion and love for the children makes our partnership a perfect one to prosper and have a huge impact.
 We were able to supply 2000 children with solar lights, distributing majority of them ourselves.
 Hearing what the students go through to try and learn and complete their homework is heartbreaking, and such an easy fix by supplying a solar light!

 The passion and desire to learn is so evident with the children.
 They know that it is their only option to make it out of the cycle of poverty and to make a difference to their lives and their families.
 We are only helping to supply a tool to make that passion and ambition more possible and easier.

-There is a school in the slums, with the most basic necessities only.
+There has been schools established in the slums.
 As we were taken around the slums, we were invited into a few of the homes.
 Even though it was the middle of the day, inside of the homes were pitch black, except for the small beams of light peeking through the holes in the tin sheet roofs.
 The need for light here is great!

 Our time in Bangladesh was amazing!
 Tazin Shadid is the founder of Spreeha, an influential and incredibly successful organization that is helping provide health care, immunization, birthing assistance and education in the biggest slum in Dhaka, Bangladesh.
 Even though they are in the city they do not have access to electricity or basic living needs, so our solar lights were very useful in meeting the needs of the children there.
 We currently have 2,800 solar lights distributed to the kids in this area.

-As the clinic is set up there full time, Tazin's associates and social workers will be able to keep an eye on the lights and make sure that they are being used appropriately.
+As the organization is set up there full time, the associates and social workers of Spreeha, will be able to monitor and evaluate the lights and the long term impact.

 We are so thankful for our partnership with such an incredibly successful organization like Spreeha!